KSU-MS/KS6e_ACU/README.md

-# KS5e Accumulator Control Unit Firmware
+# KS6e Accumulator Control Unit Firmware
+# Testing branch, for experimentation and working on the car initially

 The accumulator control unit is a board in the KS5e's battery pack which controls:
 * The battery pack's 10 fans
 * The temperature monitoring by interfacing with 5 distributed temperature monitoring boards over i2c